aradhana14nov/MariaDB-Operator-Playground/tutorials/grafana-operator.md

 ```

-Step 11: Get the associated Pods:
+Step 8: Check the associated Pods: